-- Formatted plain text (to include in the body of e-mail messages) - PDF (preserves special formatting) - Unformatted plain text (for online submissions) - Employers recommend that you omit your street address from résumés submitted to online job boards (your e-mail address and phone number are enough.) - Use your Hanover e-mail address or set up an account in gmail with a professional name, (e.g., smithhh@ gmail.com rather than beerguzzler@hotmail.com).
+- Save your résumé with your name in the document title in MS Word or as a PDF if you are using special formatting. - Employers recommend that you omit your street address from résumés submitted to online job boards (your e-mail address and phone number are enough.) - Use your Hanover e-mail address or set up an account in gmail with a professional name, (e.g., smithhh@ gmail.com rather than beerguzzler@hotmail.com).
 Don't give your work e-mail address or phone number. - Clean up your Facebook page and tagged photos.
 Employers will Google you: make a positive impression.
 Do you blog in your own name?
 Keep it professional, or use a pseudonym; cyberspace has a long memory! - Develop a profile on LinkedIn.com, the professional networking site.
 Save your profile with a user-friendly name, and include it on your résumé. - Set up your cell voice mail with a clear and professional greeting, as well.
 Not sure yours is okay?
 If your most formal adult friend or relative can't understand it or wouldn't approve of it, change it.